-The joint political opposition, Unity for Hungary, held a press conference Monday on Hungary’s public debt, highlighting that it now exceeds 80% of the country’s annual GDP.
+The joint political opposition, United for Hungary, held a press conference Monday on Hungary’s public debt, highlighting that it now exceeds 80% of the country’s annual GDP.
 The six-party coalition was represented at the event by politicians from the Jobbik, Momentum, and Dialogue parties.

 Anita Potocskáné Kőrösi spoke on behalf of Jobbik, who said that inflation had risen to unprecedented levels over the past ten years, that foreign trade and the balance of payments were deteriorating, and that the euro had never been so strong and the forint never so weak.

 The reason for this, she said, was due to overspending by the Orbán government and massive corruption.
 At the same time, public debt has reached a record high, and the fact that both the Treasury and the Hungarian Nationaal Bank are blaming each other for this historic failure is not helping matters either.